Branch of the Institute of Natural and Technical Systems, RF, Sochi, Kurortny Av., 99/18

 - Shitikov V. K., Rosenberg G. S. Assessment of biodiversity: an attempt at formal generalization // Collection of scientific works dedicated to the memory of A. I. Bakanov.
 Togliatti: Institute of ecology of the Volga basin, Russian Academy of Sciences.
 2005.
 P. 91-129.

-- Gudkova N. K., Gorbunova T. L. Assessment of the impact of runoff from the Adler landfill of solid municipal waste on the biocenoses of the Herota river // Monitoring systems of environment.
+- Gudkova N. K., Gorbunova T. L. Assessment of impact of Adlersky landfill of solid municipal waste effluent to the river Herota biocenoses // Monitoring systems of environment.
 2017.
 No. 9 (29).
 P. 115-121.

 - Tchertoprud M. V. Rheophilic communities of macrobenthos of the North-Western Transcaucasia // Materials of the IV all-Russian Symposium on amphibiotic and aquatic insects and X Trichopterological Symposium.
 Vladikavkaz: North Ossetian state University.
 2010.
 P. 131-135.